Skip to content

 Purpose

-This article explains how to extend the context data of proactive surveys to include device information (e.g., Laptop and Computers) using the HappyProactiveCustomConfig script and ServiceNow CMDB.
+This article is designed for Proactive IT Experience 2.x and explains how to extend the context data of proactive surveys to include device information (e.g., Laptops and Computers) using the HappyProactiveCustomConfig script and ServiceNow CMDB.

 Implementation Steps